Are you compliant with sanctions laws? We have tips on how to stay up-to-date with financial sanctions and avoid any hefty fines for your company.

 - Provide information and training - Your staff need to be clear about the rules and know what they must do to comply.
 You can do this by making it compulsory for your employees to complete an e-learning training course on Economic Sanctions.

 - Conduct adequate due diligence - To ensure that you don't do business with designated persons (i.e. individuals and entities subject to sanctions).

 - Don't conduct any business that you know or suspect will breach sanctions.

-- Don't do anything to circumvent company controls or assist clients to evade sanctions - Make sure all payment processing is transparent.
-UNDER NO CIRCUMSTANCES should you remove material information from payment instructions (wire stripping), or arrange payment or supply through third parties.
+- Don't do anything to circumvent company controls or assist clients in evading sanctions - Make sure all payment processing is transparent.
+UNDER NO CIRCUMSTANCES should you remove material information from payment instructions (wire stripping) or arrange payment or supply through third parties.